SuriyaaVijay/Heart-Disease-Detection/README.md

 ### Kindly Star this Repository ⚡

 ## Mail to : suriyaa2002@gmail.com for access to Full Project Report and Full Project Code.
-### This does not have all the required code files
+### This does not have all the required code files.
+Mail me to get all the files

 Heart Disease Detection is a comprehensive application designed to detect the presence of heart disease based on several risk factors.
 The risk factors included <br>
 **Attribute Information:**
 1. age